-Round Rock real estate ranges from small cottages to estates, and from condos to semi-luxury homes.
+Round Rock real estate ranges from small cottages to estates, and from condos to luxury homes, which is what buyers most reportedly used.
 There’s something for every person and price range, whether it’s in the Old Town or one of the numerous planned communities.
 Prices start at under $100,000 for a small two bed/one bath home to over $500,000 for a decadent estate.
 However, most homes are priced around $200,000 for a four bed/two bath home with 2,300 square feet of living space.

 Some of the more recent planned communities in Round Rock are Teravista, Stone Canyon, South Creek, Sonoma, Sendero Springs, Behrens Ranch, Paloma Lake and Arbor Place.
 You’ll find something for every budget whether it’s the a home for one or a home for 100!

 Oh, and it’s important to mention that Round Rock is the corporate headquarters for Dell, Inc. With more than 20 other major employers including: Toppan Photomasks, Sears Customer Care, FreeScale, Cintas and TECO/Westinghouse, the area is a mecca for high-tech employees.
 For the sports lover in you, try enjoying some baseball at the Dell Diamond with the Round Rock Express, a minor league baseball team owned by Nolan Ryan!

 History of Round Rock